How to Replace BackgroundWorker with Async/Await and Tasks

 await, which I will show you in this post.

-The project is hosted on GitHub, and is Windows Forms based.
+The project hosted on GitHub is based on Windows Forms and .NET Framework 4.7.2.

 To make full use of